Yabarji/Formation_Libre/README.md

 Setup/provisioning includes the installation of a Liferay Portal server and its prerequisites:

-a MySQL database
+  - MySQL database
-a Java 11 JDK
+  - Java 11 JDK
-a Liferay 7.2 Tomcat bundle.
+  - Liferay 7.2 Tomcat bundle.

 ## Starting and using the VM
 See Vagrant Documentation how to work with Vagrant.
 Important commands are: